 The site is approximately 3.79 hectares and is largely level ground with some banking towards the Fire Station and road edges.
-Desktop based studies show a potential coal outcrop and there is potential for contamination associated with the original railway tracks but it is considered that these elements can be satisfactorily dealt with.
-In the emerging LDP the site is designated under SG6.5 as a safeguarded business and employment area.
+Desktop based studies show a potential coal outcrop and there is potential for contamination associated with the original railway tracks but it is considered that these elements should be able to be satisfactorily dealt with.
+In the LDP the site is designated under SG6.5 as a safeguarded business and employment area.

-Figure 10: Historic Map showing the Bunzl Site (1934 1941)
+Figure 11: Historic Map showing the Bunzl Site (1934 1941)